 What says “beach” more than oceanfront dining.
 There are so many to choose from.
 The Golden Lion cafe where you can sit on the deck and watch dolphins frolic in the waves or listening to local musicians while you dip into their unique key lime tartar sauce.
 The Oceanside Beach Bar and Grill offers up Italian, Greek, or Mexican fare for breakfast, lunch, or dinner.
 Maybe visit the Funky Pelican on the Flagler Beach Pier for breakfast, lunch, or dinner and enjoy the fresh catch of the day and fab southern comfort food.
 Any restaurant you choose is sure to be a treat and the sea breeze means you’ll probably sit for longer than you should!

 3. Flagler Beach and the Pier

 The Flagler Beach Pier is the jewel in Flagler’s crown.
 It is as old as the city itself and just as iconic.
 Fish for your supper off the end of this historic structure, or have a drink and some dinner as you watch the sunset.
 Too sedentary for your tastes?
 Then it’s off to the beach to play in the ocean or surf the waves!

 4. Betty Steflik Memorial Preserve

 Hike, job, or just stroll along the weathered boardwalk of this Memorial Preserve.
-Over 200 acres of protected marsh, mud flats, and coastal uplands makes up this are right on the edge of the beach itself.
-Panoramic views surround you as you moves through the marshes and creeks and out to the Intercoastal Waterway.
+Over 200 acres of protected marsh, mudflats, and coastal uplands make up this are right on the edge of the beach itself.
+Panoramic views surround you as you move through the marshes and creeks and out to the Intercoastal Waterway.
 Bonus: This is a particularly good spot for birdwatching.